attenterprise/attsc/readme.md

 To select, just chose either LocAid or LocationSmart from the the drop down box.
 **NOTE** This must be done at system setup time.
 To change after this time, all engineer location subscriptions must first be cancelled, then Location Service can be changed.

+##### LocationSmart Specific Setup
+For the LocationSmart service, registration of MSISDNs and IP address which you will be using may be required on the LocationSmart platform.
+This will depend on the LocationSmart subscription you have.
+More information on this can be found in the LocationSmart documents, available for download from the PTE site.

 ###Engineers Setup
 Before testing you should add test engineers to the system.
 You can do this, by opening Engineers view and clicking on **New Record** button.
 Every engineer in the system should be subscribed to one of Location Services and to GSMS.
 You can manage those subscriptions using buttons available in engineer's details view.
 In order to subscribe an engineer to all external services you should follow those steps: